Culture of Croatia: Wine

-Coffee Drinking Culture
+Coffee

 Drinking coffee is a ritual and a mean of socialising for Croatians.
 If they want to socialise with someone, they invite this person for a coffee.
-This is the reason why in Croatian towns, caffee bar terraces can always be seen crawling with locals drinking their cappucinoand hanging out.
-Unlike other countries where people tend to drink their coffee between 3 to 5 minutes long, average cofee drinking time among Croatians is between 40 and 45 minutes.
-According to the research done by Gfk Agency, 80% of Croatians older that 15 drink coffee on a daily basis.
-During the COVID-19 pandemic, 44% of Croatian citizens reported that they miss drinking their coffee in thair caffe bars.
-Among Dalmatians, 65% reported that first thing they will do when lockdown ends, is go to their caffee bar and order coffee.
-In Croatian culture, the person who invites for a coffee, usually pays the coffee.
-Exception is if a person wants to make a nice gesture, then this person pays.
+This is the reason why in Croatian towns coffee bar terraces can always be seen crawling with locals drinking their cappuccino and hanging out.
+Average coffee drinking time among Croatians tends to extend to between 40 and 45 minutes.
+According to the research done by Gfk Agency, 80% of Croatians older than 15 drink coffee on a daily basis.
+During the COVID-19 pandemic, 44% of Croatian citizens reported that they miss drinking coffee in their caffe bars.
+Among Dalmatians, 65% reported that the first thing they will do when the lockdown ends is go to their coffee bar and order coffee.
+In Croatian culture, the person who invites for a coffee usually pays the bill.
+Exception is if another person wants to make a nice gesture and pays instead.